 - Use only one capital letter for Keyboard shortcuts

-All user documentation is published on the plugin’s web site at https://intellij-asciidoc-plugin.ahus1.de/
+The user documentation is published on the plugin’s website at https://intellij-asciidoc-plugin.ahus1.de/

 The sources of the documentation reside in the Git repository https://github.com/asciidoctor/asciidoctor-intellij-plugin in the folder doc/user-guide.